graphprotocol/graph-improvement-proposals/gips/0081-indexing-payments.md

 Pricing between Indexer and gateway in the MVP will be based on the "amount of work done" proxy detailed above.

-The dipper will initially set up agreements with 3 Indexers for each desired subgraph, as we estimate this is a reasonable number to achieve 99.9% uptime in most subgraphs.
+The Dipper will initially set up agreements with 3 Indexers for each desired subgraph, as we estimate this is a reasonable number to achieve 99.9% uptime in most subgraphs.

 Once the smart contracts proposed in this GIP are deployed, we anticipate adapting the indexer and gateway components accordingly.